Information to be determined is in RED TEXT below.

 Crew: none

-Landing Site: splashdown off the coast of Florida
+Landing Site: splashdown in Atlantic, Gulf of Mexico, off Florida west coast

-ISS Crew for SSEP Mission 14/15 Payload Operations: TBD (see Expeditions Schedule at nasa.gov)
+ISS Crew for SSEP Mission 14/15 Payload Operations: Expedition 65 (see Expeditions Schedule at nasa.gov)

 Launch Date History: